thefirstspine-org/ansible/README.md

 Please, remember that passwords **MUST** be encrypted using Vault (see Encrypt string with Vault)

+### Create SSH keypair

+You can run `ssh-keygen -t ed25519 -C "your_email@example.com"` on your local machine to generate a key pair.
+The key pair has to be under the path `volume/keys/id` / `volume/keys/id.pub`.

+Follow the Github instructions to add the public key to Github: https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

 ### You're ready!

 You are now ready to provision nodes and deploy apps!